 - Tags: Allow you to classify your content in a useful, but less structured way than Categories.

 - Link Category: Used to group your links.
 These are internal taxonomies that are usually not displayed publicly on your site.
-Not that popular with the latest version of WordPress.

 - Post Formats: A meta info that can be used to customize a theme or a post.
 Also, a powerful tool in the arsenal of WordPress developers.